inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

-Since my app consists of only API endpoint that shows time, I've created unit test that checks if the endpoint returns correct time.
-I've also created a simple integration test that checks if the app is running and returns correct time.
+My application comprises a sole API endpoint dedicated to displaying the current time.
+To ensure its functionality, I've devised a unit test to verify the accurate retrieval of time by the endpoint.
+Additionally, a straightforward integration test has been developed to ascertain the proper functioning of the app and its delivery of the correct time.

-Best practices in testing I've implemented:
+I have adhered to several testing best practices, including:

-* Unit tests are isolated from each other
+Ensuring isolation among unit tests, preventing dependencies on each other.
-* Unit tests are isolated from external dependencies
+Maintaining isolation of unit tests from external dependencies.
-* Follow AAA pattern in unit tests is followed
+Adhering to the Arrange-Act-Assert (AAA) pattern consistently in unit tests.
-* Besides unit tests, I've created component and system (integration) tests that check if the app server is running and returns correct time
+Expanding the testing scope beyond unit tests to encompass component and system (integration) tests.
+These tests are designed to confirm the app server's operational status and its ability to return the correct time.